 Knowing All about the Duties and Following Them is Essential

-Wherever a director finds that he has personal interests that are in conflict with the interests of the company, it is the duty of the director to reveal the facts in front of the board of directors to seek approval of the company before proceeding.
+Wherever a director finds that he has personal interests that are in conflict with the interests of the company.
+It is the duty of the director to reveal the facts in front of the board of directors.
+Additionally, to seek approval of the company before proceeding.

 Unfortunately, many new directors do not understand that the above is the statutory duty of a director.